rubinduck/saucenao-tg-bot/README.md

 Requires python 3.7+\
 Launch steps:
 1. Put config variables (listed below and in exampel .json) to config.json file
-2. Run `launch.sh` or `launch.sh <path-to-config-file>` if your config is file name is not default config.json.
+2. Run `launch.sh` or `launch.sh <path-to-config-file>` if your config file name is not default "config.json".
 If you are on windows or want to launch manually follow next steps
 3. Install dependencies from requirments.txt
 4. run `python saucenao-tg-bot <path-to-config-file>` here

 Config variables:
 - api_key - saucenao api key
 - token - telegram bot api token
 - download_dir - dir to save temporary image files during work ("" to create new folder automaticly at launch place)